Evolution of Internet

 Finally, Google is rolling out a new Panda update.
 This one is supposedly going to help small businesses.
 What?
 Major brands not listed in every position of the top 10 for every major keyword?
 Could it be?
 A check of the rankings shows things still appear pretty much the same at this time.

 In “Fappening” news, yet more nude photos of celebrities hit the web this week.
 Jennifer Lawrence, Cara Delevingne, and Anna Kendrick were the ladies of interest.
-The photos consist of selfies, which begs the question why their legal counsel is not serving takedown requests on the sites publishing the images?
+The photos consist of selfies, which begs the question of why their legal counsel is not serving takedown requests on the sites publishing the images?
 The unauthorized use of these photos is not a difficult legal issue to deal with so long as the pictures are selfies.
 Read more here.

 In less titillating privacy news, the FBI is not a happy agency.
 The problem?
 Tech giants Apple and Google are actually trying to provide customers with privacy.
 This will not do!
 FBI Director James Comey is particularly unhappy about the efforts of the companies to encrypt smartphone communications.
 In providing users with this fundamental privacy, Comey suggests the companies are placing “customers above the law.”
 Apparently, Mr. Comey has never heard of the Bill of Rights.
 Read more here.